yahoo/HaloDB/docs/benchmarks.md

 ![HaloDB](https://lh3.googleusercontent.com/sJtr8EdXWyw6IjG9oUn6Vb4YAW-KDnfMcqYTDAYOLO3N3sxt-FM-4JaA8hHKQeA63yzHZ9wGvxtp9BXDu-moxJ5K-bqFY2XBXUu4J82TiQ6SFOwC5UI73BxKdg05iS7dzJfe-lQM491xi_7aHnEfkZXOyxy0c8-zz_v4LgbeWILxGKHaGLyqj18dRIKpMw1Gv8fi5kvhSDu8YfsCp6BqZCI3CYUqduKnnHjFK7WAIvyaC6pFr3PkpU4C1ATpW9SGSeATlqbWOZgzMAVu7lZYJEi7xb3HMOkrc6w5kawVnJ62QBh9DRrila5F7fsEbR_sUPbL_WTYHvxMC0NVA2TjSUffg0wo4VJ75251s75DSLuB-Y3jlZ9i9vM6SCvGoPfeizgf8TU8iIc-9Ws9v4nLqewufM8ft4vlyoIA6aqUB_NVOtN7_FXJ40irUoEDzKDUP-cVzWlFWIpP1HXasxmbzwP34S1_oiyn2pAcC3VpGZ5RuzF-vjapscRdKYiFOJE8S5ywiZZYcCvOxwS3lKpMNs4Y_qkgPen3PTDALteoLyV9EKm90EJEMNw6Pm_amM_wj0pk7qjPpTlkhcSspwPXPvnWLJR2EhldWSFq32R8fUsFuFX5dRXmy4ORpHScuCAu5KYx2dwQSCR0WLyDvX8rKPlhNha3nece=w1950-h1066-no)

 ## Why HaloDB is fast.
-HaloDB is not necessarily a better storage engine than RocksDB or KyotoCabinet.
+HaloDB doesn't claim to be always better than RocksDB or KyotoCabinet.
 HaloDB was written for a specific type of workload, and therefore had the advantage of optimizing for that workload; the trade-offs that HaloDB makes might make it sub-optimal for other workloads (best to run benchmarks to verify).
-HaloDB also offers only a small subset of features that RocksDB supports.
+HaloDB also offers only a small subset of features compared to other storage engines like RocksDB.

 All writes to HaloDB are sequential writes to append-only log files.
 HaloDB uses a background compaction job to clean up stale data.
 The threshold at which a file is compacted can be tuned and this determines HaloDB's write amplification and space amplification.